VisualComputingProject2IMV10/Streamline-visualization-tool/README.md

 1. Ensure all dependencies are installed.
 2. Use CMake to compile and run the code.

-### Installing dependencies Visual Studio on windows
+### Installing dependencies using Visual Studio on windows
 When using visual studio and windows one can install the dependencies by using vcpkg.
 A usage tutorial by microsoft is given [here](https://learn.microsoft.com/en-us/vcpkg/get_started/get-started-vs?pivots=shell-powershell).

+### Installing dependencies using Homebrew on Mac
+When using Mac, we suggest that use Homebrew to install missing packages.
+Homebrew installion can be found [here](https://brew.sh/).
+Other than that, the build instructions should be the same as the general ones.

 ## Potential Improvements
 - Add more advanced filtering techniques.